Vanilla Bean Ice Cream

 What I love about today’s post is that upon reading the title everyone in my family will immediately know who this recipe is celebrating.
 My grandma does not like many foods, but she certainly loves her vanilla ice cream.
 Of course she would not prefer how it’s pictured here; sprinkles and toppings are a huge no-no. But if she were in my apartment this quart of ice cream would be gone in two, three days tops.
 You may think I’m kidding, but I am not.

 In continuing my Mother’s Day celebration I’m posting this vanilla ice cream to wish my grandma a happy Mother’s Day.
-Unlike most people my grandma lived with us for eight years so I was lucky enough to develop an extra special relationship with her.
+My grandma lived with us for eight years so I was lucky enough to develop an extra special relationship with her.
 If your best friend is someone who you can share anything with, who supports you no matter what, who never judges you, who loves you with all their heart, and who can make you laugh so hard you spit milk out your nose, then my grandma was, and still is, my best friend.

 Although we now swap stories over the phone rather than during weekly shopping trips since she is many miles away, I am so fortunate to have such a compassionate and strong person be such a large part of my life.
 So forget a “dear little bit” and treat yourself to a whole quart of vanilla ice cream this Mother’s Day!